 The search engine runs on Microsoft Azure to ensure the safety of your data.
 Feel secure when doing a search and open it from any browser.

 Using the search function requires a login, which can be made freely without additional fees.
-We will take you through the basic steps fast, so you can get started.
+We will take you through the basic steps fast.